rzanoli/synaptic/README.md

 # synaptic

-The SYNAPTIC library consists of several components for pre-processing data (e.g., tokenization), extracting relevant features and for 'sentiment' and 'type' classification for German.
+The SYNAPTIC library consists of some components for pre-processing data (e.g., tokenization), extracting relevant features and for 'sentiment' and 'type' classification for German.
 Training and classification operations are accessible via the SYNAPTIC Application Program Interface (API).
 In addition, a Command Line Interface (CLI) is provided for convenience of experiments and training.

 ## Getting started